miathedev/kubespray/README.md

 ## Container Runtime Notes

 - Supported Docker versions are 18.09, 19.03, 20.10, 23.0 and 24.0.
 The *recommended* Docker version is 20.10 (except on Debian bookworm which without supporting for 20.10 and below any more). `Kubelet` might break on docker's non-standard version numbering (it no longer uses semantic versioning).
-To ensure auto-updates don't break your cluster look into e.g. the YUM  ``versionlock`` plugin or ``apt pin``).
+To ensure auto-updates don't break your cluster, look into e.g., the YUM  ``versionlock`` plugin or ``apt pin``).
-- The cri-o version should be aligned with the respective kubernetes version (i.e. kube_version=1.20.x, crio_version=1.20)
+- The cri-o version should be aligned with the respective Kubernetes version (i.e., kube_version=1.20.x, crio_version=1.20)

 ## Requirements

 - **Minimum required version of Kubernetes is v1.25**
-- **Ansible v2.14+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands**
+- **Ansible v2.14+, Jinja 2.11+ and python-netaddr are installed on the machine that will run Ansible commands**
-- The target servers must have **access to the Internet** in order to pull docker images.
+- The target servers must have **access to the Internet** to pull docker images.
 Otherwise, additional configuration is required (See [Offline Environment](docs/offline-environment.md))
 - The target servers are configured to allow **IPv4 forwarding**.
 - If using IPv6 for pods and services, the target servers are configured to allow **IPv6 forwarding**.
-- The **firewalls are not managed**, you'll need to implement your own rules the way you used to. in order to avoid any issue during deployment you should disable your firewall.
+- The **firewalls are not managed**; you'll need to implement your rules as you used to.
+    To avoid any issues during deployment, you should turn off your firewall.
-- If kubespray is run from non-root user account, correct privilege escalation method should be configured in the target servers.
+- If kubespray is run from a non-root user account, the correct privilege escalation method should be configured in the target servers.
 Then the `ansible_become` flag or command parameters `--become or -b` should be specified.

 Hardware:
-These limits are safeguarded by Kubespray.
+Kubespray safeguards these limits.
 Actual requirements for your workload can differ.
-For a sizing guide go to the [Building Large Clusters](https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components) guide.
+For a sizing guide, go to the [Building Large Clusters](https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components) guide.

 - Master
   - Memory: 1500 MB